Unlocking the Power of Identity Verification

 Robert McDonald

-Phone scams, vishing and other identity-based attacks tricked around one-third of the US population in 2023, including help desk workers persuaded via social engineering to hand over network login credentials to criminals.
+Phone scams, vishing and other identity-based attacks tricked around one-third of the US population in 2023, including service desk workers persuaded via social engineering to hand over network login credentials to criminals.
 Separately, flourishing “retail-cyberfraud” is ensuring merchants lose millions due to ship-to-store and rental desk scams.

 The commonality in these attacks lies in “check the box” identity verification that can’t accurately differentiate between impostors and legitimate customers.